St. Joseph, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $93,621, and the median income for a family was $105,526.
 Males had a median income of $56,065 versus $49,076 for females.
 The per capita income for the village was $35,292.
 About 2.5% of families and 5.2% of the population were below the poverty line, including 2.9% of those under age 18 and 16.3% of those age 65 or over.

 Education

 The public high school for this community is St. Joseph-Ogden High School, a school that combines students graduating from St. Joseph Middle School with students graduating from Prairieview-Ogden Junior High, with the majority of students coming from the St. Joseph area.
 Not all students within Prairieview-Ogden Junior High's district are within the high school's district.
-Some of these students will fall within the borders of Rantoul or Thomasboro high school districts instead.
+Some of these students fall within the borders of the Rantoul, Illinois or Thomasboro, Illinois high school districts instead.